Expand all

 Administrative tasks

-Update the appropriate eCO screens based on the reopen decision.
-Refer to the eCO screen completion for reopen decisions section for details.
-Refer to the appropriate procedure: When benefits and services are ended because the reopen is not accepted: - Update the Authorized treatment line, benefit details screen with the decision to end services.
+Refer to Policy 04-03: Part I, Recurrence of Temporary Disability and Part II, Application 1, General.
+Update the eCO Injury Details, Treatment Details, Work Restriction, and Employment Details screens.
+If the reopen decision is: When benefits and services are ended because the reopen is not accepted: - Update the Authorized treatment line, benefit details screen with the decision to end services.

 |